What is BEC

 Understand The Threat

 HOW DOES IT WORK?

-These threats are extremely targeted and start with a great deal of research to find the right person within an organization, find out their chain of command, and identify the best time to send the email – ideally when the “sender” is traveling in order to maximize success.
+These threats are extremely targeted and start with a great deal of research to find the right person within an organisation, find out their chain of command, and identify the best time to send the email – ideally when the “sender” is travelling in order to maximise success.
 But despite the amount of work required, these threats are not seen in low numbers, many thousands of companies get impacted by these threats every month.
-The FBI initially estimates that impostor emails cost organizations over $2 billion in 2015.
+The FBI initially estimates that impostor emails cost organisations over $2 billion in 2015.

-Because these threats rely on social engineering rather than malware, impostor emails can often evade security solutions that look for only malicious content or behavior.
+Because these threats rely on social engineering rather than malware, impostor emails can often evade security solutions that look for only malicious content or behaviour.

 HOW DO I PROTECT AGAINST IT?

-Many security defenses look for malicious documents or known blacklisted URLs to identify emails as suspicious.
+Many security defences look for malicious documents or known blacklisted URLs to identify emails as suspicious.
 Impostor emails threats, though, rarely have these tell-tale features.
 They rely instead on social engineering and busy, tired, or naive employees responding to fake requests for money and information.
-Vigilant employees are the last line of defense against impostor threats.
-As with so many phishing schemes and other email-based attacks, impostor email threats bear common hallmarks that should send up a red flag for users if these messages make it past your organization's defenses:
+Vigilant employees are the last line of defence against impostor threats.
+As with so many phishing schemes and other email-based attacks, impostor email threats bear common hallmarks that should send up a red flag for users if these messages make it past your organisation's defences: